An answer to a growing demand

 Taught by professionals

-Our faculty has long-standing experience in Business Spanish and in Spanish Translation and Interpreting.
-Courses are taught by professors who hold a PhD in Spanish, along with current or past experience as business persons, certified interpreters, translators or international business lawyers.
+Our faculty has long-standing experience in Medical and Business Spanish, and in Spanish Translation and Interpreting.
+Courses are taught by professors with current or past experience as business persons, certified interpreters, translators or international business lawyers.

 Candidates for the Certificate must have already taken the following courses: